Thursday, September 19, 2024

 2 October 2024

-The last line of The Great Gatsby is a poignant metaphor of a sailboat: “So we beat on, boats against the current, borne back ceaselessly into the past.”
-Distinguishing between these woody masks of servant-tended luxuries powered by combustion's false lure of transcendence and the spiritual reality of wasting a life.
+The last line of The Great Gatsby is a poignant metaphor for a sailboat: “So we beat on, boats against the current, borne back ceaselessly into the past.”
+Distinguishing between these woody masks of servant-tended luxuries puts in relief those powered by combustion's false lure of transcendence and the spiritual reality of wasting a life.
 (Elon Musk, call your office.)

 This interrogation by the genius of contemplative art, where Fitzgerald opens a prosecutorial space of existence caught in between with no seeming way out.
 So to both adopt but then negate Heidegger’s contribution to living with meaninglessness—his ideology of Dasein--is just to abide “authentically” in the presence of meaninglessness in the penumbra of death.
 An ethics conscious of a personal death, i.e. non-existence, or at least non-commitment to traditional moral spaces.
 Heidegger’s infamous dictum that his philosophy entailed no ethic, indeed prohibited it.
 Hence this axiom follows: the prohibition of ethics is its own fulfillment of non-existence by transforming ethics into a simple, machined commitment to being.
 And thus Heidegger’s life demonstrates the moral malleability of his philosophy—its expedience solely committed to staving off as long as possible the inevitable “nichts" [nothingness].
 But in a savage irony, the nichts has already infected his program for “human nature” in an ideology of authenticity grounded in “paradox” that allows lived experience to not only divorce from ethics--that which expands lived experience-- but to actually evade it.
 Ethical paradox grounds beyond which no ethics inheres beyond the ego’s survival, the solipsistic metaethical promotion and sustenance of the self’s chosen identity and values.[1]